devgoldm/devgoldm/README.md

 # 👋 Howdy!

-_If you want a more in-depth look at my skills, please visit my website [here](https://goldm.dev/about)_
+_If you want a more in-depth look at my skills and motivations, please visit my website [here](https://goldm.dev/about)_

 ## 👀 I’m interested in ...
 Any cool tech that makes anything **simpler**, **easier**, or more **efficient**  - in **any** domain and in **any** capacity.